PreviousPreviousHome

 I have given you five points for every topic but, in practical terms for the exam, you will probably get away with remembering three or four.

-• 1.
+• open section1.
 Trotsky: roles and achievements

-• a.
+• open section a.
 Pravda

 • As editor of Pravda, Trotsky was a great Communist thinker who defined the nature of the Communist state in Russia; he developed a form of Communism called 'Trotskyism'

-• b.
+• open section b.
 November Revolution

 • As leader of the Red Guards, Trotsky led the November Revolution

-• c.
+• open section c.
 Treaty of Brest-Litovsk

 • As Commissar for Foreign Affairs, it was Trotsky who made the Treaty of Brest-Litovsk with Germany

-• d.
+• open section d.
 Red Army and Red Terror

 • Trotsky brilliantly organised the Red Army (he personally led the defeat of Yudenich at Petrograd) and the Red Terror which won the Civil War .

-• e.
+• open section e.
 NEP

 • Although he ruthlessly defeated the Kronstadt Mutiny in 1921,Trotsky realised that things had to change, and it was Trotsky who devised the NEP

-• 2.
+• open section 2.
 Trotsky: background facts

-• a.
+• open section a.
 Revolutionary Military Committee

 • As head of the Revolutionary Military Committee, he had organised the November coup

-• b.
+• open section b.
 Commissar for Foreign Affairs

 • As Commissar for Foreign Affairs, he had negotiated the Treaty of Brest-Litovsk

-• c.
+• open section c.
 Commissar for War

 • As Commissar for War, he had formed the Red Army, organised the CHEKA, won the civil war and put down the Kronstadt rebellion

-• d.
+• open section d.
 World revolution

 • Trotsky believed in ‘world revolution’, encouraging Communists in other countries to rebel .

-• e.
+• open section e.
 13th Party Conference

 • He was Jewish, had been a Menshevik (and at the 13th Party Conference in 1924, he and his 46 main supporters were marked for ‘political annihilation’)

-• 3.
+• open section 3.
 Trotsky: weaknesses and mistakes

-• a.
+• open section a.
 Malaria

 • Trotsky had malaria, and had to go to the Black Sea to recover just as Lenin died in 1924; this gave Stalin an advantage

-• b.
+• open section b.
 Lenin's Funeral

 • Stalin organised Lenin’s funeral; he told Trotsky the wrong date, so Trotsky missed it – this made Trotsky look bad and Stalin, who was chief mourner, look loyal

-• c.
+• open section c.
 Trotsky's personal failings

 • Trotsky was arrogant and dictatorial; he was also Jewish, and had been a Menshevik

-• d.
+• open section d.
 13th Party Conference

 • Trotsky supported Lenin’s Testament, but instead, at the 13th Party Conference in 1924, he and his 46 main supporters were marked for ‘political annihilation’ .

-• e.
+• open section e.
 World revolution

 • Trotsky believed in ‘world revolution’, encouraging Communists in other countries to rebel – many Communists believed it would bring disaster

-• 4.
+• open section 4.
 Stalin: background facts

-• a.
+• open section a.
 Party activist

 • He had been a Bolshevik since 1905 – he had issued the very first edition of Pravda; he had twice been imprisoned in Siberia BUT may have been a tsarist informer

-• b.
+• open section b.
 Commissar for Nationalities, 1917

 • In 1917, he was made Commissar for Nationalities (with the task of destroying the national identity of the different races); he was ruthlessness and brutal

-• c. ‘'Comrade Card-index’, 1922
+• open section c. ‘'Comrade Card-index’, 1922

 • As General Secretary of the Communist Party, he appointed the top Party officials (the 5000 nomenklatura) who appointed the 20,000 apparatchiki (party officials)

-• d.
+• open section d.
 Popularity

 • He was genial, pleasant and liked a laugh – this made him popular .

-• e.
+• open section e.
 Socialism in one country

 • Stalin argued for ‘Socialism in one country’ – establishing Russia first, and going for world revolution later

-• 5.
+• open section 5.
 Stalin and Lenin's death, 1924

-• a.
+• open section a.
 Lenin's illness, 1924

 • Lenin died in 1924; during his final illness, he had been cared for by Stalin

-• b.
+• open section b.
 Lenin's Testament

 • Lenin wrote a Testament supporting Trotsky and warning against giving Stalin power

-• c.
+• open section c.
 Lenin's funeral

 • Stalin organised Lenin’s funeral; he told Trotsky the wrong date, so Trotsky missed it – this made Trotsky look bad and Stalin, who was chief mourner, look loyal

-• d.
+• open section d.
 Lenin's ideas

 • Stalin pretended to be a follower of Lenin’s ideas; he wrote a book on Lenin’s ideas which made him popular .

-• e.
+• open section e.
 Lenin Levy

 • Stalin organised the enrolment of hundreds of thousands of new members (the ‘Lenin Levy’); they accepted Stalin as the leader

-• 6.
+• open section 6.
 The struggle for power: facts

-• a.
+• open section a.
 Trotsky supported Lenin’s Testament, 1924

 • Trotsky forced the Politburo to discuss Lenin’s Testament; he wanted Stalin expelled from the Politburo, but Stalin was saved by Kamenev and Zinoviev

-• b.
+• open section b.
 Trotsky was defeated, 1925

 • Stalin formed an alliance (the troika) with Kamenev and Zinoviev; they forced Trotsky to resign as Commissar for War and dismissed his 46 supporters

-• c.
+• open section c.
 Kamenev and Zinoviev were expelled, 1927

 • Trotsky, Kamenev and Zinoviev formed the ‘United Opposition’, but Bukharin, Rykov and Tomsky helped Stalin expelled them and 1500 supporters

-• d.
+• open section d.
 Bukharin, Rykov and Tomsky denounced, 1929

 • At the 16th Party Conference, Stalin turned against the NEP; when Bukharin, Rykov and Tomsky opposed him, he denounced them as ‘deviationists’ .

-• e.
+• open section e.
 Trotsky was murdered, 1940

 • Trotsky was exiled in 1929, sentenced to death in a Show Trial in 1936, and was finally murdered in Mexico by a NKVD agent in 1940

-• 7.
+• open section 7.
 Why Stalin won: causes

-• a.
+• open section a.
 ‘Comrade Card-index’, 1922

 • As General Secretary of the Communist Party, he appointed the top Party officials (the 5000 nomenklatura) who appointed the 20,000 apparatchiki (party officials)

-• b.
+• open section b.
 Popularity

 • He was genial, pleasant and liked a laugh – this made him popular

-• c.
+• open section c.
 Socialism in one country

 • Stalin argued for ‘Socialism in one country’ – establishing Russia first, and going for world revolution later

-• d.
+• open section d.
 Political strategy

 • Stalin formed alliances first with Kamenev and Zinoviev (the troika) then with Bukharin, Rykov and Tomsky – and then turned against them .

-• e.
+• open section e.
 Stalin was ruthless

 • e.g. as Commissar for Nationalities/telling Trotsky the wrong date for the funeral/exile and murder of Trotsky

-• 8.
+• open section 8.
 Stalin's rise to power: milestones

-• a.
+• open section a.
 ‘Comrade Card-index’, 1922

 • As General Secretary of the Communist Party, he appointed the top Party officials (the 5000 nomenklatura) who appointed the 20,000 apparatchiki (party officials)

-• b.
+• open section b.
 Constitutional Law, 1923

 • Set up the USSR and ensured the ‘Council of People’s Commissars’ (Sovnarkom) – was controlled by the Communist Party’s ruling cabinet (the Politburo)

-• c.
+• open section c.
 Vozhd, 1929

 • By his 50th birthday, in December 1929, Stalin had defeated all his rivals and was celebrated as the new vozhd (leader)

-• d.
+• open section d.
 Ryutin’s Appeal to all Bolsheviks, 1932

 • Ryutin wrote An Appeal to all Bolsheviks calling for the return of the NEP, the end of collectivisation and ‘the elimination of Stalin’ .

-• e.
+• open section e.
 17th Party Congress, 1934

 • Opposition to Stalin arose – he was sacked as General Secretary, and Kirov (the Leningrad Party leader) was more popular

-• 9.
+• open section 9.
 The 1936 Constitution: facts

-• a.
+• open section a.
 The Communist Party

 • The Communist Party was 'the leading core of all organisations' – i.e. the Communist Politburo was more powerful than the Sovnarkom (Council of People’s Commissars’)

-• b.
+• open section b.
 Stalin the Vozhd

 • Stalin held all power – he was First Secretary of the Communist Party, Chairman of the Politburo and Chairman of the Sovnarkom (the ‘Council of People’s Commissars’)

-• c.
+• open section c.
 Freedoms and rights

 • The Constitution gave the vote to everyone over 18, freedom of speech, and the right to work, healthcare, housing and education; “the only fully democratic constitution in the world”

-• d.
+• open section d.
 Opposition was banned

 • Since all parties were banned except the Communist Party, none of the promises in the 1936 Constitution affected the Communist control over the government .

-• e.
+• open section e.
 Direct voting

 • The new constitution introduced ‘direct voting’ for government members; this reduced the power of the local Communist parties

-• a.
+• open section a.
 Constitution of 1936

 • It guaranteed freedom, but banned opposition parties, reinforced Stalin’s control of government, and reduced the powers of local parties by direct voting

-• b.
+• open section b.
 The Great Terror

-• Including the Gulag and NKVD; called the Yezhovshchina after Nikolai Yezhov (nicknamed ‘the Bloody Dwarf’) who organised it
+• Including the GULAG and NKVD; called the Yezhovshchina after Nikolai Yezhov (nicknamed ‘the Bloody Dwarf’) who organised it

-• c.
+• open section c.
 The Purges

 • Stalin’s opponents were purged from the Politburo, the Party and the Red Army

-• d.
+• open section d.
 Propaganda

 • Including the ‘cult of personality’ and constant praise for Stalin and Communism .

-• e.
+• open section e.
 Censorship

 • All writers were controlled by the government censorship department Glavlit; history was re-written

-• 11.
+• open section 11.
 The Purges: causes

-• a.
+• open section a.
 Civil War atrocities

 • Some historians think that the brutality of the Civil War made the Bolsheviks particularly ruthless in power

-• b.
+• open section b.
 Kirov’s challenge to Stalin

 • Opposition to Stalin arose at the 17th Party Congress – he was sacked as General Secretary, and Kirov (the Leningrad Party leader) was more popular

-• c.
+• open section c.
 Kirov was shot

 • Although, historians suggest Kirov was shot on Stalin’s orders, Stalin used it as an excuse to order mass arrests

-• d.
+• open section d.
 Stalin’s bloodlust

 • Stalin had always been ruthless (e.g. as Commissar for Nationalities); some historians believe he was paranoid (he personally approved lists of executions) .

-• e.
+• open section e.
 The danger from Germany

 • Stalin argued that the USSR had ten years to prepare for an invasion by Nazi Germany, and that it had to make itself strong at all costs

-• 12.
+• open section 12.
 The Purges: facts

-• a.
+• open section a.
 Leningrad Party, 1934

 • Kirov’s supporters in the Leningrad Party were arrested

-• b.
+• open section b.
 Politburo

 • 7 out of 8 of Stalin’s 1934 Politburo were eliminated

-• c.
+• open section c.
 Party Congress, 1935

 • Party activists was purged (including 1108 out of 1966 delegates to the Party Congress)

-• d.
+• open section d.
 Red Army, 1937

 • The Red Army commander and 81 out of 103 generals and admirals were purged .

-• e.
+• open section e.
 Communist Party

 • About a million Party members were expelled or arrested

-• 13.
+• open section 13.
 The Great Terror: facts

-• a.
+• open section a.
 Nikolai Yezhov

 • The Terror was led by Nikolai Yezhov (nicknamed ‘the Bloody Dwarf’) and enforced by the secret police (OGPU/NKVD)

-• b.
-Gulag
+• open section b.
+GULAG

-• The Gulag was a system of labour camps in Siberia; in 1937, 1 million people were imprisoned in the Gulag; there were 790,000 executions
+• The GULAG was a system of labour camps in Siberia; in 1937, 1 million people were imprisoned in the GULAG; there were 790,000 executions

-• c.
+• open section c.
 Kulaks

 • 5 million kulaks were ‘eliminated’

-• d.
+• open section d.
 Russification

 • National dress and customs were forbidden, and both the Christian and Muslim religions were persecuted; 5 million Ukrainians starved, 1933–34 .

-• e.
+• open section e.
 Show trials

 • Public show trials of disgraced Bolsheviks (e.g. Zinoviev and Kamenev, 1936, and Bukharin, Rykov, 1938) for improbable crimes, which they admitted

-• 14.
+• open section 14.
 The Great Terror: consequences

-• a.
+• open section a.
 Informers and apparatchiks

 • Informers denounced their neighbours to get a flat; loyal ‘apparatchiks’ (party officials) got the best jobs, flats, etc.

-• b.
+• open section b.
 Stalin was undisputed leader

 • Stalin was constantly praised and applauded (he wasn’t there, but the NKVD were)

-• c.
+• open section c.
 Everyone wore a ‘smiling mask’

 • An atmosphere of fear and intimidation – children informed on parents; Tomsky committed suicide rather than face a show trial

-• d.
+• open section d.
 Russification

 • Russification destroyed national identity and attacked religion .

-• e.
+• open section e.
 Weakened the Army

 • Some historians have suggested that Stalin’s Purges of the generals weakened the army – hence Hitler’s spectacular victories when he invaded in 1941

-• 15.
+• open section 15.
 The cult of personality: features

-• a.
+• open section a.
 Statues, paintings and banners

 • Statues, paintings and banners everywhere bore his face; every home had a picture

-• b.
+• open section b.
 Places named after Stalin

 • Towns (e.g. Stalingrad), roads and buildings were named after him

-• c.
+• open section c.
 Literature in his honour

 • Poems and books were written in his honour

-• d.
+• open section d.
 Stalin was almost worshipped

 • He was regarded as almost divine; it was said (e.g.) that he caused spring to come .

-• e.
+• open section e.
 Constant praise and applause

 • He was afforded constant praise and applause

-• 16.
+• open section 16.
 Censorship: features

-• a.
+• open section a.
 Glavlit

 • The Censorship Department, Glavlit, had 70,000 employees

-• b.
+• open section b.
 Union of Soviet Writers

 • All writers had to be members of the Union of Soviet Writers

-• c.
+• open section c.
 Attacking Capitalism

 • The media had to attack Western capitalism and religion

-• d.
+• open section d.
 ‘Bourgeois pseudo-science’

 • Subjects like genetics and sociology were forbidden as ‘bourgeois pseudo-science’ .

-• e.
+• open section e.
 Communist stories

 • Novelists had to write Communist stories with a happy ending

-• 17.
+• open section 17.
 Propaganda: facts

-• a.
+• open section a.
 Cult of personality

 • The media had to glorify Stalin

-• b.
+• open section b.
 Supporting communism

 • The media had to celebrate communism, and encourage hard work (e.g. Stakhanov) and informing on traitors

-• c.
+• open section c.
 ‘Socialist realism’ in art

 • All art had to follow the rules of ‘Socialist realism’, celebrating the proletariat

-• d.
+• open section d.
 History was re-written

 • History was changed to make Stalin look more important; new pages were written and pasted into textbooks to ‘write out’ disgraced leaders from history .

-• e.
+• open section e.
 Children were indoctrinated

 • Children were taught that Stalin was the Great Leader; they were encouraged to love Stalin more than their parents, and to inform on them

-• 18.
+• open section 18.
 Stalin's economic changes: causes

 • By 1929, the New Economic Policy had only increased production to the 1913 level; the NEP was not improving things quickly enough

-• b.
+• open section b.
 ‘Scissor Crisis’

 • Prices of agricultural produce were falling, but the price of industrial goods was rising; this was impoverishing the countryside

-• c.
+• open section c.
 Agriculture was backward

 • Not enough food was being produced for the towns (there was a shortfall of 20 million tonnes of grain); Russia needed cash crops to export

-• d.
+• open section d.
 NEPmen and kulaks

 • The rich NEPmen and kulaks – capitalists selling at a profit – were hateful to Communists .

-• e.
+• open section e.
 The danger from Germany

 • Stalin argued that the USSR had ten years to prepare for an invasion by Nazi Germany, but was 50–100 years behind the West

-• 19.
+• open section 19.
 Collectivisation: aims

-• a.
+• open section a.
 Kolkhoz

 • All the farms in the village were joined together into one collective (kolkhoz)

-• b.
+• open section b.
 Government targets

 • Farming was run by government officials to meet government targets

-• c.
+• open section c.
 Production for the towns

 • 90% of production was taken by the government

-• d.
+• open section d.
 Motor Tractor Stations

 • Every kolkhoz was supposed to have a Motor Tractor Station (= modernisation) .

-• e.
+• open section e.
 Eliminate the kulaks

 • Collectivisation gave Stalin an excuse to eliminate the hateful kulaks

-• 20.
+• open section 20.
 Collectivisation: the process

-• a.
+• open section a.
 Failed first attempt, 1929

 • Stalin ordered that peasants’ farms had to be united into collectives (kolkhoz); there was opposition and he was forced to stop

-• b.
+• open section b.
 Kolkhoz restarted, 1931

 • Stalin restarted collectivisation and seized grain by force

-• c.
+• open section c.
 Peasant resistance, 1932

 • More resistance; the peasants killed their animals and burned their crops

-• d.
+• open section d.
 War on the Kulaks, 1933

-• Stalin blamed the kulaks and declared war on them; 5 million were sent to the Gulag .
+• Stalin blamed the kulaks and declared war on them; 5 million were sent to the GULAG .

-• e.
+• open section e.
 250,000 kolkhoz, 1939

 • 90% of peasants lived on one of 250,000 kolkhoz or 4000 state farms

-• 21.
+• open section 21.
 Collectivisation: the results

-• a.
+• open section a.
 250,000 kolkhoz

 • By 1939, 90% of peasants lived on one of 250,000 kolkhoz or 4000 state farms

-• b.
+• open section b.
 Increased grain production

 • In 1937, 97 million tonnes of grain were produced (compared with 73 million in 1928) plus cash crops for export

-• c.
+• open section c.
 Peasants migrated to the towns

 • 17 million peasants left the countryside to work in the towns, 1928–1937

-• d.
+• open section d.
 Reduced livestock

 • The number of animals fell, 1928–1937 (cattle from 70 million to 50 million; sheep from 150 million to 66 million) .

-• e.
+• open section e.
 Famine in the Ukraine

 • Agricultural production fell; there was a famine in the Ukraine 1933–34 (5 million people died)

-• 22.
+• open section 22.
 Industrialisation: the Five-Year Plans

-• a.
+• open section a.
 GOSPLAN

 • GOSPLAN (the state planning agency) drew up plans; targets were set for every industry, region, mine and factory, foreman and worker.

-• b.
+• open section b.
 Three 5-Year Plans, 1928–37

 • The First (1928) and Second (1933) Plans concentrated on heavy industry; the consumer goods promised by the Third (1937) never happened because of the war

-• c.
+• open section c.
 Young ‘pioneers’

 • Young ‘pioneers’ with Communist zeal started the projects

-• d.
+• open section d.
 Foreign experts

 • Foreign experts and engineers were called in .

-• e.
+• open section e.
 Slave labour

-• For projects such as dams or canals, slave labour from the Gulag was used
+• For projects such as dams or canals, slave labour from the GULAG was used

-• 23.
+• open section 23.
 Industrialisation: results

-• a.
+• open section a.
 Heavy industry, 1928 & 1933

 • The First (1928) and Second (1933) 5-Year Plans concentrated on heavy industry

-• b.
+• open section b.
 Third 5-Year Plan, 1937

 • The Third 5-Year Plan (1937) promised consumer goods and better housing; it never happened – because of the war, later targets were changed to armaments

-• c.
+• open section c.
 Increased production, 1928–1937

 • Increased production 1928–1937 (e.g. coal production increased four-fold, electricity seven-fold); by 1940, the USSR was the world’s second-biggest economy

-• d.
+• open section d.
 Magnitogorsk

 • Towns grew, including new industrial centres such as Magnitogorsk .

-• e.
+• open section e.
 Dnieper Dam and Belomor Canal

 • Achievements such as the Moscow underground, Dnieper Dam and the Belomor Canal

-• 24.
+• open section 24.
 Industrialisation: working conditions

-• a.
+• open section a.
 Terrible cost in human lives

 • Appalling conditions and a terrible cost in human lives (especially the kulaks) – e.g. some 100,000 people died building the Belomor Canal

-• b.
+• open section b.
 Atmosphere of terror

 • Atmosphere of terror – workers were bombarded with propaganda, posters, slogans and radio broadcasts lazy workers were punished, even shot

-• c.
+• open section c.
 Stakhanovites

 • Pressure to work harder; medals were awarded for ‘Stakhanovites’

-• d.
+• open section d.
 Wages and conditions worsened

 • Wages and conditions worsened .

-• e.
+• open section e.
 Increase of alcoholism and crime

 • There was an increase of alcoholism and crime as workers tried to escape the pressure

-• 25.
+• open section 25.
 Industrialisation: social consequences

-• a.
+• open section a.
 Education and 87% literacy

 • Free universities and training schemes – all children received free state education; literacy had increased to 87% by 1939

-• b.
+• open section b.
 Free health care

 • Free health care – by 1940, the USSR had more doctors per person than Britain

-• c.
+• open section c.
 Poor industrial housing

 • Industrial housing was overcrowded and rundown

-• d.
+• open section d.
 Famine

 • There were food shortages as agricultural production fell; there was a famine in the Ukraine 1933–34 (5 million people died) .

-• e.
+• open section e.
 Shortages of consumer goods

 • There were great shortages of consumer goods, especially in the mid-1930s

-• 26.
+• open section 26.
 Industrialisation: political consequences

-• a.
+• open section a.
 Cult of Stalin

 • The successes were celebrated in Soviet propaganda to reinforce the cult of Stalin

-• b.
+• open section b.
 International prestige

 • By 1940, the USSR was the world’s second-biggest economy and there was NO unemployment – this compared favourably to the Depression in the West

-• c.
+• open section c.
 Inequality and privilege

 • Higher wages for teachers, engineers, skilled workers, managers and apparatchiks; all pretence of Communist equality was abandoned

-• d.
+• open section d.
 The Great Terror

-• Slave labour from the Gulag was used for projects such as dams or canals; it was part of the Great Terror .
+• Slave labour from the GULAG was used for projects such as dams or canals; it was part of the Great Terror .

-• e.
+• open section e.
 War on the Kulaks

-• Stalin declared war on the kulaks; 5 million were sent to the Gulag and used on the construction project
+• Stalin declared war on the kulaks; 5 million were sent to the GULAG and used on the construction project

-• a.
+• open section a.
 Terrible cost in human lives

 • Appalling conditions and a terrible cost in human lives (especially the kulaks) – e.g. some 100,000 people died building the Belomor Canal

-• b.
+• open section b.
 Atmosphere of terror

 • Atmosphere of terror – workers were bombarded with propaganda, posters, slogans and radio broadcasts lazy workers were punished, even shot

-• c.
+• open section c.
 Stakhanovites

 • Pressure to work harder; medals were awarded for ‘Stakhanovites’

-• d.
+• open section d.
 Wages and conditions worsened

 • Wages and conditions worsened .

-• e.
+• open section e.
 Increase of alcoholism and crime

 • There was an increase of alcoholism and crime and workers tried to escape the pressure

-• a.
+• open section a.
 Education and 87% literacy

 • Free universities and training schemes – all children received free state education; literacy had increased to 87% by 1939

-• b.
+• open section b.
 Free health care

 • Free health care – by 1940, the USSR had more doctors per person than Britain

-• c.
+• open section c.
 Poor industrial housing

 • Industrial housing was overcrowded and rundown

-• d.
+• open section d.
 Famine

 • There were food shortages as agricultural production fell; there was a famine in the Ukraine 1933-34 (5 million people died) .

-• e.
+• open section e.
 Shortages of consumer goods

 • There were great shortages of consumer goods, especially in the mid-1930s

-• 29.
+• open section 29.
 Women in Stalin’s Russia

-• a.
+• open section a.
 Creches were provided

 • Creches were provided so that women could go to work

-• b.
+• open section b.
 Universities and doctors

 • Treated as equal to men – sent to universities/became doctors

-• c.
+• open section c.
 40% of industrial workforce

 • By 1937, 40% of industrial workers and 72% of health workers were women

-• d.
+• open section d.
 Divorce and abortion prevented

 • Divorce was made more difficult and abortion abolished .

-• e.
+• open section e.
 Child-bearing encouraged

 • Medals were awarded to women who had more than ten children

-• 30.
+• open section 30.
 Education

-• a.
+• open section a.
 Love of Stalin

 • Children were taught that Stalin was the Great Leader; they were encouraged to love Stalin more than their parents, and to inform on them

-• b.
+• open section b.
 History was changed

 • History was changed so that Stalin looked more important than he had been, and so that his opponents 'disappeared'

-• c.
+• open section c.
 Maths, Science and Technology

 • Discipline was strict, with an emphasis on Maths, Science and Technology

-• d. ‘'Bourgeois pseudo-science’
+• open section d. ‘'Bourgeois pseudo-science’

 • Subjects like genetics and sociology were forbidden as ‘bourgeois pseudo-science’ .

-• e.
+• open section e.
 Communist youth organisations

 • Children had to join Communist youth organisations such as the Octobrists (8-10 year-olds), Pioneers (10-16) and Komsomol (19-23)

-• 31.
+• open section 31.
 Different groups in Stalin's Russia

-• a.
+• open section a.
 The elite prospered

 • e.g. higher wages and perks such as better housing, holidays and special shops, for teachers, engineers, skilled workers and apparatchiks

-• b.
+• open section b.
 Peasants suffered

 • e.g. they had none of the benefits of the industrial workers (e.g. electricity), and collectivisation caused famines

-• c.
+• open section c.
 The kulaks were 'liquidated'

-• Stalin blamed the kulaks for the resistance to collectivisation and declared war on them; 5 million were sent to the Gulag
+• Stalin blamed the kulaks for the resistance to collectivisation and declared war on them; 5 million were sent to the GULAG

-• d.
+• open section d.
 Nationalities were destroyed

 • e.g. Russian became the language of government, national dress and customs were forbidden; 5 million Ukrainians were allowed to starve, 1933–1934 .

-• e.
+• open section e.
 Religion was persecuted

-• e.g. churches were destroyed and priests sent to the Gulag
+• e.g. churches were destroyed and priests sent to the GULAG

-• 32.
+• open section 32.
 Stalin's successes: facts

-• a.
+• open section a.
 Second-biggest economy

 • By 1940, the USSR was the world’s second-biggest economy and there was NO unemployment – this compared favourably to the Depression in the West

-• b.
+• open section b.
 Increased grain production

 • In 1937, 97 million tonnes of grain were produced (compared with 73 million in 1928) plus cash crops for export

-• c.
+• open section c.
 Magnitogorsk

 • Towns grew, including new industrial centres such as Magnitogorsk

-• d.
+• open section d.
 Dnieper Dam and Belomor Canal

 • Achievements such as the Moscow underground, Dnieper Dam and the Belomor Canal .

-• e.
+• open section e.
 Some social successes

 • e.g. the role of women, free education, improved literacy, free health care (by 1940, the USSR had more doctors per person than Britain)

-• 33.
+• open section 33.
 How powerful was Stalin by 1941?

-• a.
+• open section a.
 Vozhd

 • Stalin was First Secretary of the Communist Party, Chairman of the Politburo and Chairman of the Sovnarkom.

-• b.
+• open section b.
 Constitutional Law (1923)

 • Ensured the ‘Council of People’s Commissars’ (Sovnarkom) – was controlled by the Communist Party’s ruling cabinet (the Politburo)

-• c.
+• open section c.
 Constitution of 1936

 • It guaranteed freedom, but banned opposition parties, reinforced Stalin’s control of government, and reduced the powers of local parties by direct voting

-• d.
+• open section d.
 The Great Terror

-• Including the Gulag and NKVD; called the Yezhovshchina after Nikolai Yezhov who organised it; Stalin’s opponents were purged from the Politburo, the Party and the Red Army .
+• Including the GULAG and NKVD; called the Yezhovshchina after Nikolai Yezhov who organised it; Stalin’s opponents were purged from the Politburo, the Party and the Red Army .

-• e.
+• open section e.
 The cult of Stalin

 • Including the cult of personality, manipulation of education, censorship and propaganda

-• 34.
+• open section 34.
 Soviet foreign policy before 1941

-• a.
+• open section a.
 World Revolution

 • Initially, the Bolsheviks tried to provoke world revolution; there were communist uprisings in Germany, Italy, Hungary and the Baltic States 1919-24

-• b.
+• open section b.
 Socialism in One Country

 • Defeat of the 1919-24 uprisings, and defeat in the war with Poland, convinced Stalin that the USSR was not strong enough

-• c.
+• open section c.
 Maxim Litvinov

 • From 1930, Maxim Litvinov, Soviet Commissar for Foreign Affairs, negotiated non-aggression pacts with Poland, the Baltic States, France and China.